Skip to Content

 Borough Market’s policies for modern slavery and human trafficking

-Borough Market is committed to the principles of the Modern Slavery Act 2015 and the abolition of modern slavery and human trafficking.
+Borough Market is supportive of the principles of the Modern Slavery Act 2015 and the abolition of modern slavery and human trafficking.

 As an equal opportunities’ employer, we are committed to creating and ensuring a non-discriminatory and respectful working environment for our staff.
 We want all our staff to feel confident that they can expose wrongdoing without any risk to themselves.